vikasgokavi/S3-Object-Storage-and-Governance/README.md

  <img width="960" alt="Screenshot 2024-03-23 191044" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/1b26ecf8-dd4e-4037-a722-520f3581f7dc">

  ### Task 2: Upload an object to the bucket​
-Now that you have a bucket created for your report data, you are ready to work with objects.
+Now that we have a bucket created for our report data, we are ready to work with objects.
 An object can be any kind of file: a text file, a photo, a video, a zip file, and so on.
-When you add an object to Amazon S3, you have the option of including metadata with the object and setting permissions to control access to the object.​
+When we add an object to Amazon S3, we have the option of including metadata with the object and setting permissions to control access to the object.​

-In this task you test uploading objects to your reportbucket.
-You have a screencapture of a daily report and want to upload this image to your S3 bucket.​
+In this task you test uploading objects to our reportbucket.
+We have a screencapture of a daily report and want to upload this image to our S3 bucket.​

 Right-click this link new-report.png, choose Save link as, and save the file locally.​